 Review: Slendertone Men's Flex Abdominal Toning System Belt, Contributors to Amazon.com

 Teeter Hang Ups are a line of inversion tables designed to make it easy to recline in an inverted position by one's ankles.
 The user controls the degree of inversion -- from reclining just a few degrees (recommended for new users) to completely upside down.
-The manufacturer doesn't claim any medical or health benefits beyond temporary relief of back pain and says it's not for everyone.
+"In theory, inversion therapy takes gravitational pressure off the nerve roots and disks in your spine and increases the space between vertebrae," Dr. Edward R. Laskowski explains.
+The manufacturer doesn't claim any medical or health benefits beyond temporary relief of back pain, and adds it's not for everyone.

 Reviews say it's important to seek medical advice before using an inversion table.
 Persons with certain medical conditions, such as glaucoma or bone weakness, should not use inversion tables, experts caution.
-Professional reviews of inversion tables at the University of California, Berkeley, Wellness Letter and at WebMD.com say pain relief is temporary.
-Experts consulted say they are not convinced of any long-term benefits to spine health.
+Professional reviews of inversion tables at WebMD.com say pain relief is temporary, and the experts we consulted are not convinced of any long-term benefits to spine health.

 2. Mayo Clinic